jerritcy/Task-2/README.md

 ## Conclusion
 Phishing emails commonly use spoofed domains, deceptive content, and fail basic authentication checks.
 Header analysis is a critical skill in verifying email legitimacy and detecting fraud.

+## Result
+The phishing scams and the results of header analysis is uploaded as a file in the repository